September 12, 2014

 The importance of scent

-Scent is the primary way that cats communicate.
-Although they can't be in two places at once to monitor their territory, they have many ways to leave their calling card.
+Since cats can't be in two places at once to monitor their territory, they have many scent-based ways to leave their calling card.

 Urine-marking takes two forms: